rivques/the-matrix/JOURNAL.md

 yeah it turned out fine. i must have deleted it right before running drc. phew.

 anyways time to go mess with silkscreens

+[30 minutes later]

+ok, I _think_ the board is complete!
+Here are some screenshots: